-All staff and students have a duty to maintain a clean and safe environment.
-Report any identified hazards within the grounds and use waste disposal bins correctly.
+All staff and students have a duty to; maintain a clean and safe environment, report any identified hazards within the grounds and use waste disposal bins correctly and to protect our natural spaces.
 This applies to all external parties and contractors on site.

-Progress against this policy and any related issues will be reported annually to the Sustainability Management Committee.
+Progress against this policy will be reported annually to the Sustainability Management Board.
+Key issues will be registered to the University Court via consolidated reports from the SMB reporting groups/leads.
 The Annual Sustainability Report will provide progress for public viewing.